2021 Andalucía Open

-The 2021 Andalucía Open (also known as the 2021 AnyTech365 Andalucía Open for sponsorship reasons) was a tournament on the 2021 ATP Tour.
+The 2021 Andalucía Open (also known as the AnyTech365 Andalucía Open for sponsorship reasons) was a tournament on the 2021 ATP Tour.
 It was played on outdoor clay courts in Marbella, Spain.
 It was organised with a single-year licence in 2021, and was held at Club de Tennis Puente Romano from April 5 to 11, 2021.

-This was the 4th edition of the Challenger 80 tournament held in Puente Romano in Marbella.
-It was also the first edition of ATP 250.
-So this year professional tennis was played for the first time for two weeks.

-AnyTech365 Andalucía Open becomes the fourth ATP Tour tournament in Spain, alongside competitions in Madrid, Barcelona and Mallorca.
+It was the first edition of the AnyTech365 Andalucía Open, which became the fourth ATP Tour tournament in Spain, alongside competitions in Madrid, Barcelona and Mallorca.
+It was also the fourth edition of the Challenger 80 tournament held in Puente Romano in Marbella the week prior to the ATP 250 event.